nybce/public-wp/README.md

 ## Dockerhub
 GitHub Actions will build the WordPress container and push the image to Docker Hub with an environment tag.

-## Watchtower
-Watchtower will be running on all servers.
-It will look for updates to Docker images with a specified environment tag and pull them down/deploy whenever a new release is pushed.
-'
 # MISC
 ## wp cli
 ### Search and replace